web-budget/front-end/README.md

 # webBudget front-end

-Welcome to the webBudget project repository!
-Here you will find the front-end application.
+Welcome to the front-end application for the webBudget project!

+The project is based on:

+- Vite 4
+- Vue 3
+- Tabler
+- PrimeVue

+And some other fancy JS stuffs.

 ## Project setup

-Like every *JS project, we use node ecosystem, to set up the project, just:
+Like every JS project, we use node ecosystem to set up the project:

-1. `yarn install` - to install all dependencies (just for the first time)
+1. `npm install` - to install all dependencies (first time only)
-2. `yarn serve` - to run it in development mode
+2. `npm run dev` - to run it in development mode

-To lint and fix things, just: `yarn lint`
+To lint and fix things, just: `npm run lint`

 ## FAQ

-Questions?
-We try to answer some of them here:

-1. Why separate front-end from back-end?
-> The answer is simple: flexibility and to let people who don't know about kotlin and all the stuff from the back-end
-> work where they are good and productive.

-2. Why Vue and not React or even Angular?
-> If we have to answer this in one word it should be: simplicity, but is not the only thing, and I will write about it
-> on my blog soon.

-3. Why VueJS v2 and not v3?
-> When the project started, v3 is not "finished", and most of the libs used to boost development process
-> didn't offer support for v3 (like Buefy, for example)
+General questions about the project:

+- **Why separate front-end and back-end?** Basically because this will make people more confortable to develop inside the project, not everyone are able to work in big monolith full of files and with trick configurations to deal with.
+Doing like this will help beginners searching for a cool project to start with some contributions.
+- **Why Vue and not React or Angular?** This was more like a personal choice rather than something based on research and comparison with the options, Vue is simpler and has a good community like the others also, is faster to learn and run.
+- **You did the front-end design and components?** NO!
+I am a back-end guy and my knolodge about the fancy world of CSS and HTML is very limited, but I have good searching skills and in one of my searching sessions I found [Tabler UI](https://tabler.io/).
+- **How can I start contributing?** You can start by looking to the [project board here](https://github.com/orgs/web-budget/projects/3/views/1)!
+- **Why you aren't using Typescript** The reason is basically because I can't see a reason to use it here, but also, because when I start the version 4, it started with Vue 2 that don't have a good support for TS.
+I am very open to discuss that with someone and if it brings something good to the project, start to use it.